suryaT1/Ansible_automation/ReadME.md

-This branch contains the playbooks to install apache services on target node
+This branch contains the playbook to install apache services on target node

 ################################################################################